Frame Pacing Library Part of Android Game Development Kit.

 The Frame Pacing library uses Android Choreographer for synchronization and deals with the variability in the tick delivery for you.
 It uses presentation timestamps to make sure frames are presented at the proper time and sync fences to avoid buffer stuffing.
 The library uses the NDK Choreographer if it is available and falls back to the Java Choreographer if it is not.

 The library handles multiple refresh rates if they are supported by the device, which gives a game more flexibility in presenting a frame.
 For example, for a device that supports a 60 Hz refresh rate as well as 90 Hz, a game that cannot produce 60 frames per second can drop to 45 FPS instead of 30 FPS to remain smooth.
 The library detects the expected game frame rate and auto-adjusts frame presentation times accordingly.
+The Frame Pacing library also improves battery life because it avoids unnecessary display updates.
+For example, if a game is rendering at 60 FPS but the display is updating at 120 Hz, the screen is updated twice for every frame.
+The Frame Pacing library avoids this by setting the refresh rate to the value supported by the device that's closest to the target frame rate.

 How it works